Understanding Team TypesNot a PI Client? Request a Demo

-The Behavioral Assessment provides a deep look into an individual’s workplace behavior by understanding their motivations and needs.
-However, since most of the time work happens in teams, it’s important to understand the overall behavioral styles of a team.
-The larger the group, the more complex interpretation becomes.
+The PI Behavioral Assessment provides a deep look into an individual’s workplace behavior, including their natural drives and needs.
+Consider that the majority of work is done as a team, however, and it’s important to understand how individual work styles manifest as a collective team identity.
+The larger the group, the more complex that identity becomes.

 Team Types provide a simple approach to understanding a team’s behavior.
-By analyzing the aggregate Behavioral Assessment results of a team, PI can summarize the overall behavioral styles and motivations of a team.
+By analyzing the aggregate behavioral assessment results of a team, PI can summarize the overall behavioral styles and motivations of that team.
 We explore this concept here.

-In 2019, PI scientists began to sort teams based on Behavioral Assessment data.
-This research effort involved a large sample of 127k individuals across 22k teams.
+In 2019, PI scientists began to categorize teams according to PI Behavioral Assessment data.
+This research effort involved a sample of 127k individuals across 22k teams.
 Each individual’s data was scored based on their most dominant behavioral factors, which were then considered across the team level.

-This work resulted in the formation of 9 distinct Team Types based upon the dominant behaviors across the make-up of a team.
-Analyses demonstrated a balanced distribution of team types across the large sample.
+This work resulted in the formation of nine distinct Team Types.
+The analyses demonstrated a balanced distribution of Team Types across the large sample.

-Explore the interactive below to learn about the strengths and blind spots of each Team Type.
+Explore the interactive below to learn about the strengths and caution areas of each Team Type.

-The following chart shows the distributions of Team Configurations based on team data in PI software.
+The following chart shows the distributions of Team Configurations based on team data within the PI software.
 The data below is from an analysis of 22,486 teams.